What Is A Moral Dilemma?

 This advice applies especially to children’s writers, perhaps.
 We’re going through a period where overt didacticism in children’s books is a big no-no. I push back on that a little below but first, an important distinction:

 Narrative closure is not necessarily the same as thematic or ideational closure.

 We might call the closure of plot a ‘narrative closure’.

 We might call the other kind of closure ‘hermeneutic closure’.
-(Hermeneutic basically = interpretive.)
+(Hermeneutic basically equals interpretive.)

-Writers generally tidy up the narrative (but not always — Hitchcock’s Vertigo is one famous example).
+Writers generally tidy up the plot in a narrative (but not always — Hitchcock’s Vertigo is one famous example).

 But even if you tidy up all your plot threads to create a satisfying conclusion, that doesn’t mean you should tidy up ideas.
-They don’t mean you, as writer, should come down on one side or the other of your the moral dilemma:
+You, as writer, don’t have to come down on one side or the other of the moral dilemma you yourself set up:

 This relates closely to a post I’ve already written about punishment in children’s literature.
-Children’s books very often come down on one side by punishing the characters who did wrong.
+Children’s books very often come down on one side by punishing the characters who made the ‘wrong’ moral choice.
 A lot of genre fiction for adults is just the same — in crime novels especially, the rule of the genre is that the murderer gets caught (though it’s possible to blend crime with other genres and create something different).

 While contemporary children’s books are said to be far less didactic than books from The First Golden Age of Children’s Literature, you’ll find they still contain messages — the messages simply seem more subtle.
 It all comes down to who gets punished.